azimuttapp/azimutt/libs/aml/README.md

 ## API

-This package has a quite simple API, in fact, just two functions you will (mostly) care about:
+This package has a very simple API, you will mainly care about:

 ```typescript
 function parseAml(content: string): ParserResult<Database> {}